Qorvo (NASDAQ:QRVO) Issues Q2 2022 Earnings Guidance

-Qorvo (NASDAQ:QRVO) last released its quarterly earnings results on Wednesday, August 4th.
-The semiconductor company reported $2.83 earnings per share for the quarter, beating the consensus estimate of $2.45 by $0.38.
-The firm had revenue of $1.11 billion for the quarter, compared to analysts’ expectations of $1.08 billion.
-Qorvo had a return on equity of 23.45% and a net margin of 18.27%.
-During the same period in the prior year, the firm earned $1.50 EPS.
-The company’s revenue was up 41.0% compared to the same quarter last year.
-Sell-side analysts forecast that Qorvo will post 10.61 earnings per share for the current fiscal year.

-In related news, CEO Robert A. Bruggeworth sold 788 shares of the stock in a transaction dated Monday, May 17th.
-The shares were sold at an average price of $168.78, for a total value of $132,998.64.
-Following the completion of the transaction, the chief executive officer now owns 193,761 shares of the company’s stock, valued at approximately $32,702,981.58.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CEO Robert A. Bruggeworth sold 10,289 shares of the company’s stock in a transaction that occurred on Monday, May 24th.
-The shares were sold at an average price of $176.94, for a total value of $1,820,535.66.
-Following the sale, the chief executive officer now owns 169,275 shares in the company, valued at $29,951,518.50.
+In other Qorvo news, CEO Robert A. Bruggeworth sold 788 shares of the firm’s stock in a transaction dated Monday, May 17th.
+The stock was sold at an average price of $168.78, for a total transaction of $132,998.64.
+Following the sale, the chief executive officer now owns 193,761 shares in the company, valued at $32,702,981.58.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO Robert A. Bruggeworth sold 555 shares of the firm’s stock in a transaction dated Friday, May 28th.
+The shares were sold at an average price of $185.28, for a total value of $102,830.40.
+Following the sale, the chief executive officer now owns 164,700 shares in the company, valued at approximately $30,515,616.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 27,948 shares of company stock valued at $4,865,933.
-Company insiders own 0.52% of the company’s stock.
+Insiders sold 27,948 shares of company stock worth $4,865,933 in the last quarter.
+0.52% of the stock is currently owned by company insiders.

 Qorvo, Inc develops and commercializes technologies and products for wireless and wired connectivity worldwide.
 The company operates through two segments, Mobile Products, and Infrastructure and Defense Products.
 The company offers integrated modules incorporating switches, power amplifiers, filters, multiplexers and other components, radio frequency (RF) power management integrated circuits, antenna tuners, antenna-plexers, discrete filters and duplexers, discrete switches, and ultra-wideband (UWB) system solutions.